-You can reach it either through a drivable road all the way almost to top or you can choose to ascend about 500-600 stairs, which I will not advice if you are just landed a day or two back.
-After 7-8 day, you may give a try to fatigue using those stairs otherwise avoid them to let your body acclimatize properly.
+You can reach it using a drivable road all the way almost to top, or you can choose to ascend about 500-600 stairs.
+I will not advise stairs if you just landed a day or two back.
+After 7-8 days, you may give a try to fatigue using those stairs otherwise avoid them to let your body acclimatize properly.

 Hall of Fame

-Worth a visit for every Indian to get a feeling of undue respect and salute the spirit of heroes of the Kargil War, especially if you have not been to Kargil War Memorial on Srinagar – Leh Highway.
-On the other section, you can see and get an idea of various things that forms the rough life of our brave soldiers at Siachen viz. the shoes used by soldiers, the food they eat and how they heat them using Hexamycin tablets, etc.
+Worth a visit for every Indian to get a feeling of undue respect and salute the spirit of heroes of the Kargil War, especially if you have not been to Kargil War Memorial on Srinagar Leh Highway.
+In the other section, you can see and get an idea of various things that form the rough life of our brave soldiers at Siachen viz. the shoes used by soldiers, the food they eat and how they heat them using Hexamycin tablets, etc.

 Leh Main Bazaar / Leh Main Market

-Most attractive place of Leh is Leh main baazar where you can have finest of cuisines and even shop for variety of accessories for your mother/sister/wifey/girl friend(s) or woollens for yourself and family or contact some travel agents for money exchange or planning your tours/treks, etc.
+The most attractive place of Leh is Leh main bazaar where you can have finest of cuisines and even shop for a variety of accessories for your mother/sister/wife/girlfriend or woolens for yourself and family or contact some travel agents for money exchange or planning your tours/treks, etc.

 Sankar Gompa / Monastery

-If you happen to have some interest in history and ancient culture, then you can visit Zorawar fort which is about 30-40 mins walk/hike from Leh main market and jeepable too if you are not interested in hiking.
-General Zorawar Singh owned this fort and is remembered here for struggle with Chinese.
+If you happen to have some interest in history and ancient culture, then you can visit Zorawar fort, which is about 30-40 mins walk/hike from Leh main market and jeepable too if you are not interested in hiking.
+General Zorawar Singh owned this fort and is remembered here for the struggle with Chinese.
 Europeans even termed him little Napolean of India.

-Datun Sahib is a Meswak tree that is located close to Leh Palace or just behind the Jama Masjid in the Leh Main Baazar and holds quite religious significance for the whole Leh – Ladakh region.
-It is said to be the first ever tree planted by Guru Nanak ji, who blessed the town by planting it.
+Datun Sahib is a Meswak tree that is located close to Leh Palace or just behind the Jama Masjid in the Leh Main Baazar and holds quite religious significance for the whole Leh Ladakh region.
+It is said to be the first-ever tree planted by Guru Nanak Ji, who blessed the town by planting it.

-The Gang-Sngon Tsedup Festival is held annually from 17th day to 19th day of the first month of the Tibetan calendar.
-On the 2nd and 3rd day of the 6th month of the Tibetan calendar Phyang serves as a venue for sacred dances.
-Read more info at the Wikipedia link here.
+The Gang-Sngon Tsedup Festival is held annually from the 17th day to the 19th day of the first month of the Tibetan calendar.
+On the 2nd and 3rd day of the 6th month of the Tibetan calendar, Phyang serves as a venue for sacred dances.

 Sham Valley Tour